Amazon Prime Day PC gaming deals: the best UK and US hardware deals

 UK deals:

-There are a handful of graphics card deals taking place this Prime Day, but they’re not as good as you’d hope.
-I’ve listed a few decent ones below, but you’re better off looking at our regularly updated graphics card deals hub for better prices.
+There are hardly any graphics card deals happening this Prime Day, so you’re much better off looking at our regularly updated graphics card deals hub for better prices.
+I’ve checked other retailers, too, and none of their deals are as good as the ones in our hub.

 US deals: